WISPR passive acoustic sensor

 Seaglider logdev configuration

-WISPR is controlled by the Seaglider logdev interface meaning it must be added/loaded as a “logger” once it has been installed.
-A wslog.cnf logger configuration file manages how the Seaglider communicates with and controls WISPR as a ‘logger’ device.
+WISPR is controlled by the Seaglider logdev interface where it is installed as a logger device.
+A wslog.cnf logger configuration file manages how the Seaglider communicates with and controls WISPR.
 This file can contain a variety of commands outlined in detail in the IOP logdev manual.
-This file is loaded durinng initial WISPR installation and otherwise should not need to be modified unless the WISPR hardware or software is changed.
+This file is loaded during initial WISPR installation and otherwise should not need to be modified unless the WISPR hardware or software is changed.

 name=WISPR